swiss-seismological-service/scrtdd/README.md

 ### 3.3 Performance

 scrtdd spends most of the relocation time downloading waveforms (real-time events, the catalog waveforms are cached to disk) and the rest is shared betweeen cross-correlation and hypoDD execution.
-Two configuration options have a huge impact on the performance: `step2options.clustering' and `crosscorrelation.s-phase.components'. `step2options.clustering' is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform and the size of the input for hypodDD. `crosscorrelation.s-phase.components' defines the components we want to use in the cross-correlation of the 'S' phases.
-Usign the 'T' components means scrtdd has to download the additional two components to perform the projection to ZRT.
+Two configuration options have a huge impact on the performance: `step2options.clustering` and `crosscorrelation.s-phase.components`. `step2options.clustering` is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform and the size of the input for hypodDD. `crosscorrelation.s-phase.components` defines the components we want to use in the cross-correlation of the `S` phases.
+Usign the `T` components means scrtdd has to download the additional two components to perform the projection to ZRT.

 ## 4. Locator plugin